-Our Gas Safe Registered engineers can come to your property check that the gas installation and appliances are safe as required the Gas Safety (Installation and Use) Regulations 1998.
+Our Gas Safe Registered engineers can come to your property to check that the gas installation and appliances are safe as required by the Gas Safety (Installation and Use) Regulations 1998.

 Gas safety inspections are an essential legal requirement for all landlords letting property.

 We have been undertaking Gas safety inspections and issuing CP12 certificates for many years in Basildon and the surrounding areas.

 Please note Landlords, CP12 certificates must be renewed annually.

 In relation to domestic gas under the Gas Safety (Installation and Use) Regulations 1998 (GS(IU)R 98), a landlord is anyone who rents out a property that they own under a lease that is shorter than seven years or under a licence.

 Regardless of whether you are a landlord under GS(IU)R 98, you may be considered a landlord under other related legislation.